centrifugal/documentation/clients/javascript.md

 * `join` – someone joined channel
 * `leave` – someone left channel
 * `subscribe` – subscription on channel successful and acknowledged by Centrifugo server
-* `subscribe:error` – subscription on channel failed with error
+* `error` – subscription on channel failed with error
 * `unsubscribe` – called every time subscription that was successfully subscribed unsubscribes from channel (can be caused by network disconnect or by calling `unsubscribe` method of subscription object)